WAAS Access Controls

 Network Listsallow administrators to create and maintain named IP address lists e.g. "Office Branches", "Tor and VPN Exit Nodes", "Business Partners", etc. List entries are composed of IPv4 addresses or IP CIDR blocks.

 Network Lists, open Console, go to

 Lists can be updated manually or via batch importing of entries from a CSV file.
 Once defined,

 Network Listscan be referenced and used in IP-based access control, user-defined bots and DoS protection.

 - When importing IP addresses or IP CIDR blocks from a CSV file, first record value should be set to "ip" (case sensitive).

 - IPv6 addresses are currently not supported.

 Network lists can be specified in:

-We strongly advise users to practice caution when adding network lists to the IP Exception List as protections will not be applied for traffic originating from these IP addresses.
+- Practice caution when adding network lists to the IP Exception List because protections will not be applied for traffic originating from these IP addresses.